-So what can you do if you want a great mobile on the cheap?
+So what can you do if you want a great phone on the cheap?

 Turns out, most people don't actually need the latest and greatest.

-Last year's mobiles -- and even some from two years ago -- are still pretty awesome and will meet the needs of the average person.
+Last year's phones -- and even some from two years ago -- are still pretty awesome and will meet the needs of the average person.

 With the right model, you can enjoy a huge piece of the top-tier experience at a fraction of the cost.